WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 girl on the toilet seat wondering what to do when constipated on the toilet image

-Are you wondering what to do when constipated on the toilet and need guidance?
+The first step on what to do when constipated on the toilet is to prepare your body.

 Preparing your body and mind before going to the toilet is a great technique to improve digestion.

-Preparation is everything when you learn how to relieve constipation on the toilet.
-This thing means to relax your body and to relax even more your bottom.
+This thing means to relax your body and to relax even more your bottom part.
 A tired body can’t handle proper digestion and bowel movement.

-This technique is great for preparation.
-It relaxes the lower part of your body, and it makes the intestines expand.
+This technique is excellent for preparation.
+It relaxes the lower part of your body and expands the intestines.

 The Squat or the Semi-Squat posture are excellent positions that release puborectalis muscle tension.